My UX/UI Design Process

 JLR Connected Services Common Elements

-The above example was one of numerous quick explorations of content-to-screen proportion.
-Lo-fi wireframes were accurate enough to communicate the options, colors were used to designate specific areas or components.
+Quick explorations of content-to-screen proportions, colors were used to designate specific areas or components.

 JLR Connected Services Common Elements cont’d